sclokie/roh/README.md

 - Run the script like so:
   roh-bins-genome.py vcf1 vcf2 vcf3
 - The script will process a maximum of three vcfs.
-- Run time is approxaimatel 2 minutes per 3x VCFs (for demo data)
+- Run time is approximately 2 minutes per 3x VCFs (for demo data)
 - Output is a pdf with ROH indicated in each plot (see example .png).